 In addition to the telemetry validation as part of the qualification, ERCOT may also perform additional periodic validation of the telemetry during the term of the Pilot Project.
 For Step 2 the SCED basepoint instruction will be used in lieu of an ERCOT initiated instruction.

-Regarding telemetry and other market submissions, an ADER providing Non-Spin may not have an Ancillary Service Offer into the DAM for Non-Spin or an Ancillary Service Resource Responsibility for Non-Spin that exceeds the Non-Spin MW amount in the QSE submission signed by ERCOT.
+Regarding telemetry and other market submissions, an ADER providing Non-Spin or ECRS may not have an Ancillary Service Offer into the DAM for Non-Spin or ECRS or an Ancillary Service Resource Responsibility for Non-Spin or ECRS that exceeds the Non-Spin and ECRS MW amounts in the QSE submission signed by ERCOT.

 Additional Data from the QSE Representing the ADER